avocado-framework/avocado-virt/docs/source/GuestConfiguration.rst

 You can use your own image by specifying the following options:

-* ``--guest-image-path`` - You can provide this option with an arbitrary path to a qemu disk image file with your guest.
+* ``--guest-image-path`` - You can provide this option with an arbitrary path to a QEMU disk image file with your guest.
 You can use any of the file formats specified, such as qcow2, qed or even raw image formats.

 * ``--guest-user`` - If your image has a specific user set up previously that